-You will be required to show all documents that prove you own or have rented the vehicle you are driving, and all documents proving you are the parent(s) of all children in your vehicle, or traveling with you on the bus.
-If you travel with someone else’s children who have been entrusted into your care, there are special permits you will have to get prior to traveling, otherwise you could be accused of child abduction.
+For non-tourists, at airports, international border points, and borders between provinces, you may be required to show all documents that prove you own or have rented the vehicle you are driving, and all documents proving you are the parent(s) or guardian(s) of all children in your vehicle, or traveling with you on a bus or train.
+If you travel with someone else’s children who have been entrusted into your care, there are special permits you will have to obtain prior to traveling, otherwise you could be accused of child abduction.

-This is also important if you are one of the minor’s parents traveling without the other parent.
-You need an authorization signed by the other parent to prove you have their permission to travel with your children.
-This applies not only to when you leave Bolivia for another country, but also as you cross from one department into another.
-Many foreigners are not aware of this and after hours of driving, they are not allowed to cross at the checkpoints and must turn back (or worse, they may be apprehended until the situation is cleared up and the other parent is notified).
+For all parents and guardians (tourists and/or residents of Bolivia) this is also important if you are one of the minor’s parents traveling without the other parent.
+If BOTH parents are not traveling with the minor(s) then you need an authorization signed by the other parent to prove that you have their permission to travel with your children.
+This applies not only to when you leave Bolivia to another country, but also as you cross from one department into another, if traveling by land.
+Many foreigners are not aware of this and after hours of driving or riding on a bus or train, they find they are not allowed to cross at the checkpoints and must turn back (or worse, they may be apprehended until the situation is cleared up and the other parent is notified).

-For minors that live with only one parent, that parent will have to show that the other parent is absent, deceased, or otherwise not at all involved in the child’s life (meaning you truly cannot locate them), and therefore that they are completely unavailable to sign travel authorizations.
+For minors that live with only one parent, that parent will have to show that the other parent is absent, deceased, or otherwise not at all involved in the child’s life (meaning you truly cannot locate them and/or you have sole custody) and therefore that they are completely unavailable to sign travel authorizations.
 In this case, you are usually required to get a permit to travel with the minor which will have to be signed by two witnesses who swear you are a single parent.

 If you are traveling with an